Gernby/raspberry-pilot/alternative-install.md

 16. Run `top -u ubuntu` again
 17. Look for `controlsd`, `boardd`, `laterald`, and `transcoderd` this time
 18. If all four processes are present, you are ready to flash your Panda

+## Note: The following steps are required if you need to flash the Panda.
+The steps are under construction based on the new WiFi management features.

 19. If you cannot hit your home WiFi from the car, turn on the hotspot on your phone and connect the Pi to your hotspot WiFi by running the following command:

 `nmcli d wifi connect <your hotspot wifi name> password <your hotspot wifi password>`